-12. Work is underway with Communications to undertake a second phase of engagement with residents and businesses over October 2021.
+11. Work is underway with Communications to undertake a second phase of engagement with residents and businesses.
 Again undertaken through the medium of Our Big Conversation, engagement activity will demonstrate how existing feedback has shaped the Council's thinking and approach to strategy development, whilst also addressing gaps in our insight and/or sense checking findings.